jekyll/jekyll-import/docs/_importers/roller.md

     })'
 {% endhighlight %}

-None of the fields are required.
-Their defaults are as you see above.
+Only the variables "dbname", "user" and "password" are required, the rest are optional and default to what is shown above.

 <div class="note info">
   <h5>This only imports post content</h5>